 Registered Battlefields (1)

 The statutory, or legal, list and descriptions for all of these can be found on The National Heritage List for England (NHLE) held by Historic England.

 East Lindsey's mapping system shows listed buildings as polygons, this can be found on our E mapping service.
-Again this may not be wholly accurate as structures such as garden walls and outbuildings may also be protected but may not be identified on this system.
+Again, this may not be wholly accurate as structures such as garden walls and outbuildings may also be protected but are not always identified on this system.